Buffalo Bills vs. New York Jets NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Bills stats and trends

-- Buffalo has nine wins against the spread in 16 games this season.
+- In Buffalo's 16 games this season, it has nine wins against the spread.

-- The Bills have been favored by 16 points or more two times this season and covered the spread in one of them.
+- This season, the Bills won ATS in their only game as a favorite of 16.5 points or more.

-- Buffalo has hit the over in 50% of its opportunities this year (eight times over 16 games with a set point total).
+- Buffalo's games this year have gone over the point total eight times in 16 opportunities (50%).

-- When Buffalo churns out more than 396.0 yards, the team is 5-2 against the spread and 5-2 overall.
+- Buffalo is 5-2 against the spread and 5-2 overall when the team churns out over 396.0 yards.

 - This year, the Bills have turned the ball over 22 times, eight more than the Jets' takeaways (14).